autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 ## Autonity Accountability Contract
 The contract implementing the accountability and fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.

-Per the Autonity Protocol Contract, the contract is deployed at network genesis using the null or 'zero' account address and the Autonity Accountability Contract address for a network is deterministic and will always be `0x5a443704dd4B594B382c22a083e2BD3090A6feF3`.
+Per the Autonity Protocol Contract, the contract is deployed at network genesis using the null or 'zero' account address and the Autonity Accountability Contract address for a network is deterministic; it will always be `0x5a443704dd4B594B382c22a083e2BD3090A6feF3`.

 The contract stores static [slashing protocol configuration parameters](/concepts/accountability/#slashing-protocol-configuration) used to compute slashing penalties.

-Oracle Contract functions for returning a committee member's proven faults, if a new accusation can be made and is slashable, and to submit accountability events are called by validators whilst participating in the AFD protocol.
+Contract functions for returning a committee member's proven faults, if a new accusation can be made and is slashable, and to submit accountability events are called by validators whilst participating in the AFD protocol.
 Function calls to compute accountability each block and apply slashing penalties at epoch end are restricted to protocol.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/accountability/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).